v2fly/v2fly-github-io/docs/en_US/guide/start.md

 }
 ```

 The only part need to be changed in the config above is the server address as mentioned in the comment.
-These config will proxy your traffic to the server expect for local networks, such as your router.
+These config will proxy your traffic to the server except for local networks, such as your router.

 ## Start V2Ray